kdpham-1002/mindpalace/_posts/Coding Workspace/Interview Preps/2025-01-18-behavorial-interview-practice-questions.md

 ### Category 2: Behavioral Questions
 #### Q1: A time when you faced substantial change and how you adapted
-1. **S:** When transitioning from my undergraduate to the accelerated Master’s in Business Analytics, I had to quickly adjust to a heavier workload and advanced coursework.
+1. **S:** When transitioning from my undergraduate to the accelerated Master's in Business Analytics, I had to quickly adjust to a heavier workload and advanced coursework.
 2. **T:** I needed to efficiently manage the transition while maintaining academic performance and continuing extracurricular activities.
 3. **A:** I developed a structured study schedule, sought mentorship from professors, and actively engaged in hands-on projects to reinforce learning.
 4. **R:** Successfully adapted, maintaining a 3.97 GPA, excelling in advanced courses, and balancing my academic and professional commitments.

-Transitioning from my undergraduate to an accelerated Master’s program was a significant change, requiring me to adapt quickly to a more rigorous curriculum.
+Transitioning from my undergraduate to an accelerated Master's program was a significant change, requiring me to adapt quickly to a more rigorous curriculum.
 I implemented a structured study plan, sought mentorship from professors, and applied hands-on projects to reinforce theoretical learning.
 This approach allowed me to maintain a 3.97 GPA, manage multiple responsibilities, and successfully navigate the transition.

 #### Q2: A time when you achieved a challenging goal, describing strategies, steps, processes, and approaches
 1. **S:** In my Online Retail Data Pipeline and Forecasting Model project, I aimed to optimize an ETL pipeline and improve demand forecasting accuracy.